palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-1-what-it-is.md

 So our private key is the combination of `q` and `p` (`17` and `7`), and the public key is derived as `q % p`, `17 % 7` - meaning it becomes `3`.
 Real world algorithms (such as elliptic curves and RSA) are much more sophisticated, and of course use much bigger numbers (RSA for example commonly uses 2048 or 4096 bits), but this should give you an idea of how public and private keys are related.

 The downside of asymmetric cryptography is that encryption and decryption becomes _very slow_ (commonly algorithms are not even capable of encrypting arbitrarily-sized payloads), which makes it ill-suited to directly encrypt messages with asymmetric crypto.
-Again, that's why it can be combined with symmetric cryptography to make encryption feasible (again, as covered later).

 ## RSA vs ECC

 There are different types of asymmetric cryptography algorithms, RSA and Elliptic Curves (notice plural, there's multiple types of ECC) being the major players (I'm not even sure there are other options?
 Probably there are though).
 RSA is older and uses fairly simple mathematical functions (which I will not dive in).
 It is easier to crack with enough computing power.
-That can be countered by using larger key sizes (the minimum key size recommended is 2048 bits nowadays).
-However, larger key sizes mean more payload to transfer and more work to perform, so I personally believe RSA is dying.
+That can be countered by using larger key sizes.
+However, larger key sizes mean more payload to transfer and more work to perform.
 This is why Elliptic Curves fascinate me - by using more sophisticated algorithms you can achieve the same (or stronger) security with smaller key sizes!

 ## Elliptic Curves